Akbarsha8/AkbarArmour/README (3).md

 # AkbarArmour

 AkbarArmour is a Python program that scans a directory or a set of directories for known malware using their hashes.
-You can also find the use of the tool on my youtube address.

 ## Installation